papermerge/documentation/source/index.rst

 documents**.
 It extracts text from your scans (which might be PDF, TIFF, JPEG or PNG), indexes it, and prepares it for full text search.
 Papermerge provides the look and feel of modern desktop file browsers.
-It has features like with tags, hierarchical folders and automations so that you can efficiently organize your documents.
+It has features like tags, hierarchical folders and automations so that you can efficiently organize your documents.

 .. figure:: img/document-management-system-screenshot.png